 In addition to identifying the maladaptive effects of inflammation in the heat, we have also focused on the adaptive (beneficial) role of inflammatory mediators and innate immunity in the mammalian heart.
 These studies have identified a potentially important role for tumor necrosis factor receptor adaptor factor 2 (TRAF2) as scaffolding protein that mediates the cytoprotective effects of tumor necrosis factor in the adult heart.
 More recent studies have begun to use a bioinformatics approach to identify novel cytoprotective signal transduction pathways that are downstream from innate immune signaling in the heart.

 Over the past 15 years the Mann laboratory has also sought to translate concepts derived in the laboratory into “transitional” phase II and phase III clinical trials.
-To this end, Dr. Mann was the Principal Investigator on the RENAISSANCE, RENEWAL, Acorn Pivotal Trials, and is currently the Principal Investigator on the INOVATE-HF trial and is the study chair for the ongoing NIH REVIVE-IT trial.
+To this end, Dr. Mann was the Principal Investigator on the RENAISSANCE, RENEWAL, Acorn Pivotal Trial, and the INOVATE-HF trial.
 These phase III clinical trials have targeted inflammation and/or cardiac remodeling in clinical heart failure.

 Fax: 314-454-5550 or 314-362-0186